Get to know the 4Cs, Carat, Colour, Clarity and Cut. Because sticking to your budget is going to mean prioritizing!

 Clarity is the lack of natural inclusions or blemishes and is graded from Internally Flawless "IF" to "I" Included.
 The “less included” the diamond the more expensive.
 Salt and Pepper diamonds generally start within the “I” included clarity range.

-I’m bias.
+I’m biased.
 Vintage diamond cuts are my favourite.
 I love collecting and repurposing old diamonds.
 Each has an individual character imparted decades ago by a skilled diamond cutter who would have applied his skill to cut each diamond by hand and eye without the exacting tools of modern technology.
 The result is a tiny faceted piece of art.
-Some of my favorite old diamond cuts include:
+Some of my favourite old diamond cuts include:

 I use the standard US ring size measurements.
 You can generally resize most engagement rings up or down about 3 sizes without interfering with the integrity of the setting.
 Rings with diamonds or engraving around the band may not be sizeable.
 Please ask first and I’ll confirm if we can size your ring.
 Please note that we are able to size most vintage rings but the sizing process will result in the loss of the rings patina as the ring will need to be polished to complete the sizing work.